When to change a nappy

 There's no evidence that using washing powders with enzymes (bio powders) or fabric conditioners will irritate your baby's skin.

 Wash nappies that are dirty with poo separately from your other washing.
-You'll probably have enough nappies to make up a full load anyway.

 To avoid infection, wash your hands after changing a nappy before you do anything else.

 If your baby's old enough, they can wash their hands with you as it's a good habit to get into.

 Your baby's first poo is called meconium.
 This is sticky and greenish-black.